siriknikita/Personal-Finance-Tracker-Client/README.md

 npm start
 ```
 Congradulations!
 Now, you are ready to use the application locally!
+Note: you don't need to type the commands yourself.
+You can just press the icon on commands fields.

 ##### Step 2: Explore Finance Tracker Features